antoniobytedev-vitis/vitis-workshop/course/5.Internal memory use/5.3 Reorganizing memory/readme.md

 #pragma HLS ARRAY_RESHAPE variable=a type=complete
 ```
 ## Reshape vs. Partition
-While array reshaping packs multiple elements into wider words to maximize memory bandwidth on a single BRAM, array partitioning splits arrays into separate banks or registers to allow fully parallel independent accesses, supporting high-throughput parallel computation.
-Reshaping is ideal for bandwidth optimization in pipelined designs, while partitioning is best for maximizing parallel compute throughput when unrolling loops.
+While array reshaping packs multiple elements into wider words to maximize memory bandwidth on a single BRAM and save resources, array partitioning splits arrays into separate banks or registers to allow fully parallel independent accesses, supporting high-throughput parallel computation.
+Partitioning is better when using pipeline and reshape when focusing on unrolling.